 Whats-App, (Mobile Texting Application), reports that it has over one billion active users globally [7].

-Each one of these applications has at least more than a billion of active users on their mobiles, which is almost one third of all connected people to Internet daily [6].
+Each one of these applications has at least more than a billion active users on their mobiles, which is almost one third of all connected people to Internet daily [6].
 Mobile users are likely to accelerate the growth of mobile data usage.
-Thus, increase thedemand for low-cost Internet bandwidth anytime and anywhere which point to the fact that we are in new chapter of life called the IoT or more specific “Era of the Mobile Internet”.
+Thus, the increased demand for low-cost Internet bandwidth anytime and anywhere which points to the fact that we are in a new chapter of life called the IoT or more specific “Era of the Mobile Internet”.

 Implications for Mobile Stakeholder and Operators